 This taxation of American expats is not a new issue.
 Oddly many of the major reforms in taxation were made to pay for war debt.
-In 1918, after the cost of World War I pushed up both domestic and many foreign tax rates.
+After World War I ended in 1918, it pushed up both domestic and many foreign tax rates.
 Congress passed the foreign tax credit provisions to provide greater relief in cases of double taxation.
 These provisions permit taxpayers the option of either deducting their foreign taxes when computing their taxable incomes or taking a dollar for dollar credit for them against their U.S. Tax liabilities.

 A very important fact is that regardless of the liability, an American taxpayer is still required to properly report all income no matter where that income is earned globally.

 The United States is somewhat unusual in how it treats the income of its citizens residing outside of its borders because of its use of a dual system of exclusions and credits.
 The US system allows citizens that are living overseas to exclude income that is earned up to certain limits while also allowing foreign taxes to be credited toward their US tax liability if certain requirements are met.
 Of importance is that any tax on income that is excluded may not be used as a tax credit.
 Most other nations use one system or the other for their citizens that are living abroad.
 The fact that the U.S. uses both systems creates even more tax complexity.